digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         127.0.0.1  chf.internal

-**Congratulations**, you can now use your TYPO3 and CHF installation!
+**Congratulations**, you can now use your TYPO3 and CHF installation.
 A production environment will now be available at the host's URL.
 A development environment can be found at ``127.0.0.1:8080``, ``localhost:8080``, ``chf.local:8080`` or any other specified alias depending on whether and how